 For UvA students / Other students

-For registering for the VU-courses, you need to enrol as a guest student at VU for a Bachelor of the Faculty of Humanites.
-Please visit this page for more information about the application procedure.
+For registering for VU Amsterdam courses, you will need to enrol as a guest student at VU Amsterdam for a Bachelor’s degree programme of the Faculty of Humanities.

-For Computer scientists humanities and social science datasets are excitingly complex and a chance to explore innovative digital technologies.
+For Computer Science students, humanities and social science data sets are excitingly complex and also a chance to explore innovative digital technologies.
 This minor offers the opportunity to

 Social Science students will realize that social behaviour (searching, shopping, traveling, dining, dating, discussing politics, social networking) increasingly can be studied through digital data.
 This minor gives them the opportunity to: